 Indycube CIC was set up by Mark Hooper at the Media Centre, Culverhouse Cross, Cardiff, in 2010.
 The office space was established to give homeworkers or sole traders access to professional business premises so that they didn’t have to run their companies from their back bedroom or in coffee shops.

-The concept has been such a success that there are now five Indycube sites – three in Cardiff and one each in Newport and Swansea – with plans to establish up to 20 similar facilities across Wales.
+The concept has been such a success that there are now six Indycube sites – three in Cardiff and one each in Newport, Swansea and Ebbw Vale – with plans to establish up to 20 similar facilities across Wales.

 Now, having seen the difficulties that some companies that use Indycube – many of which now employ up to five people – have faced in accessing funding and business advice, David has joined with Indycube CIC to establish Indycube Ventures to provide financial and practical support to either existing or new Indycube CIC associates.